 Remove all heavily infested or dead leaves from the plant and discard them in a plastic bag.
 Do not forget to look for any leaves which have fallen off of the plant.
 Even though they are not attached, they will still be a hiding place and breeding ground.

 Citric Acid is a colorless, crystalline carboxylic acid found in almost all citrus fruits and plants.
 This acid was first extracted in 1784 by a Swedish chemist, but not until recently has it been used for the control of many insects.
 Citric acid is a contact killer and needs to be applied directly to the insect to be effective.
 Since it is an acid it can be harmful to plant material, so use it in a weak mix.
 Citric acid is often mixed with Isopropyl alcohol to make a spray that dehydrates and kills on contact.
 Orange Guard makes a water based spray or you can most certainly make your own.
 Simply mix around 3 teaspoons of powdered citric acid per quart of water and spray the plants, particularly the undersides of the leaves where they tend to congregate.

 To use lemon juice instead of citric acid proper, mix 4 tsp. lemon juice, one cup of water and one cup Isopropyl alcohol in a trigger spray bottle.
 Spray the mixture on plant leaves being attacked by aphids.

 No citric acid to be found?
 A simple spray of Isopropyl alcohol can work!
 Use 1 part alcohol to 2 parts water and spray away.
-This is probably one of the most affordable organic method to control spider mites and kills them on contact.
+This is probably one of the most affordable organic methods to control spider mites and kills them on contact.

 Note: Citric acid is a severe eye irritant and moderate skin irritant so be sure to exercise caution in handling it.